| Title: | The Free Algebra |

 Boolean, with default |

-Access or set the different parts of a freealg
+Access or set the different parts of a freealg object.
+The

 constant term is technically a coefficient but is documented under

-“Pure” extraction and replacement (as in a[i]
+“Pure” extraction and replacement (as in a[i] and

-is implemented exprimentally.
+a[i] <- value is implemented experimentally.
 The code for

 extraction is cute but not particularly efficient.